 Graham Colditz, MD, DrPH

-In addition to serving as the Deputy Director of the Institute for Public Health, Dr. Colditz is the Neiss-Gain Professor in the School of Medicine, Chief of the Division of Public Health Sciences in the Department of Surgery, Program Director of the Master of Population Health Sciences degree program, and the Associate Director of Prevention & Control at the Siteman Cancer Center.
-Dr. Colditz is the principal investigator for TREC@WUSTL, an NCI-funded transdisciplinary research center studying the associations between obesity and cancer causes, prevention and survival.
-He is also the principal investigator of the Siteman Cancer Center’s Program for the Elimination of Cancer Disparities (PECaD), a group that uses community-based partnerships to impact disparities in cancer screening, treatment and survivorship in the region.
+In addition to serving as the Deputy Director of the Institute for Public Health, Dr. Colditz is the Niess-Gain Professor in the School of Medicine, Chief of the Division of Public Health Sciences in the Department of Surgery, Program Director of the Master of Population Health Sciences degree program, and the Associate Director of Prevention & Control at the Siteman Cancer Center.
+Dr. Colditz is the principal investigator for TREC@WUSTL, an NCI-funded transdisciplinary research center studying the associations between obesity and cancer causes, prevention, and survival.
+He is also the principal investigator of the Siteman Cancer Center’s Program for the Elimination of Cancer Disparities (PECaD), a group that uses community-based partnerships to reduce disparities in cancer prevention, screening, treatment and survivorship in the region.

-to assess individual risk and communicate tailored prevention messages to the public.
+Dr. Colditz has devoted much effort to the application of scientific advances in cancer prevention to broader population programs working with the American Cancer Society and the Massachusetts Cancer Control Program.
+He developed the website Your Disease Risk to assess individual risk and communicate tailored prevention messages to the public.
 The site has continuing media coverage and has received numerous commendations for its standing among health-related web sites.
-He also leads a team writing the blog Cancer News in Context
+He also leads a team writing the blog Cancer News in Context.